abatten/abatten.github.io/pages/about.md

 If you want to see more fun, non-research based information about me you can find it [here](/fun).

 ### Current Position
+#### 2024 - Astronomy Decadal Plan Data Analyst
+I am currently employed part-time performing data analysis on 2024 Australian Astronomy Decadal plan survey.
+I am part of the 3.1 Demographics, Society, and Workforce working group.
+This is in preperation for writing white papers for the 2026-2035 Australian Astronomy Decadal Plan.

+#### 2024 - Assistant to the CAS Directors
+I am also

+### Previous Positions
-#### Postdoctoral Researcher in Space Domain Awareness (Since May 2023)
+#### 2023 - Postdoctoral Researcher in Space Domain Awareness
 In May 2023, I joined the Space Domain Awareness Laboratory at Swinburne University of Technology with Prof. Christopher Fluke.
-In this position, I have developed novel data visualisations for a space domain awareness demonstrator to determine the origins of a satellite that had either moved into an unexpected orbit or to locate its new location after a non-detection at its expected position.
+In this position, I developed novel data visualisations for a space domain awareness demonstrator to determine the origins of a satellite that had either moved into an unexpected orbit or to locate its new location after a non-detection at its expected position.

-#### Postdoctoral Researcher in Extragalactic Astrophysics (Since October 2022)
+#### 2022 - 2024 - Postdoctoral Researcher in Extragalactic Astrophysics
-Since October 2022, I have been employed part-time (0.4 FTE) at Swinburne with Prof. Jeremy Mould, measuring the Hubble constant (H0) using the Tip of the Red Giant Branch Stars.
+From October 2022 to January 2024, I was employed part-time (0.4 FTE) at Swinburne with Prof. Jeremy Mould, measuring distances to galaxies using Tip of the Red Giant Branch Stars.
+In this project I compared the TRGB distances of galaxies to the distance measured with Cephied variable stars.

-### Previous Positions

-#### Postdoctoral Researcher and Data Analyst (2023)
+#### 2023 - Human-Machine Laboratory Data Analyst (Postdoc)
 In January 2023, I rejoined as a part-time (0.6 FTE) Postdoctoral researcher and data analyst in the Human-Machine Laboratory with Prof. Christopher Fluke.
 In this project we were reaching how effectively humans and AI work together in teams, particularly in decision-making environments.
 In this position I ran experimental trials that involved collectioning biometric data from participants.
 I led the analysis of participant task performance and eye tracking data from pupil labs devices.

-#### ADACS Internship (2022)
+#### 2022 - ADACS Research Software Engineer (Internship)
 From July to the beginning of October 2022, I was a research software engineer intern at Astronomy Data and Computing Services (ADACS) in Melbourne.

-#### Postdoctoral Researcher (2022)
+#### 2022 - Human-Machine Laboratory Data Analyst (Postdoc)
 From April to June 2022, I was a Postdoctoral researcher and data analyst in the Human-Machine Laboratory at Swinburne with Prof. Chris Fluke.
 I ran experimental trials and conditions which involved connecting people to various biometric sensors, including eye-tracking glasses, ECG, and GSR monitors.
 I led the analysis of the ECG-heart rate data and the participant work load perception (NASA TLX) scores.